Glacier Peak: Recreation

 The Pacific Crest Trail passes near Glacier Peak.
 The Suiattle River crossing is a well-known feature on the Pacific Crest Trail (PCT) as it passes through the area.
 The Suiattle PCT crossing used to have a bridge crossing until it was flooded out by storms in late 2003.

 The first recorded person to climb the mountain was Thomas Gerdine, along with a group of United States Geological Survey scientists, Sam Strom, A. H. Dubor, and Darcy Bard, in 1897.
 The climb is Alpine Grade I or II.

 The easiest ski route is about 5 mi of walking along the White Chuck River Trail (Forest Service Trail No. 643) and up the Sitkum Glacier.
 The trail is reached via Forest Service Road No. 23.
 The Sitkum Glacier ski route is rated blue to black diamond for both the ascent and the descent.

 Cultural references

 The Seattle-based composer, Alan Hovhaness, dedicated his Symphony no.66 as "Hymn to Glacier Peak": see Symphony no.66 (Hovhaness).

+The non-fiction book Encounters with the Archdruid by John McPhee, which portrays the environmental advocacy of David Brower, devotes the first of its three main sections to a conflict over mineral prospecting around Glacier Peak.